 The direct reason for the establishment of the camp was the fact that mass arrests of Poles were increasing beyond the capacity of existing "local" prisons.
 The first transport of Poles reached KL Auschwitz from Tarnów prison on June 14, 1940.
 Initially, Auschwitz was to be one more concentration camp of the type that the Nazis had been setting up since the early 1930s.
-It functioned in this role throughout its existence, even when, beginning in 1942, it also became the largest of the death camps.
+It functioned in this role throughout its existence, even when, beginning in 1942, it also became the largest of the extermination centers where the "Endlösung der Judenfrage" (the final solution to the Jewish question - the Nazi plan to murder European Jews) was carried out.

 Let us build memory!
 Donate any documents and other historical items in your possession to the Auschwitz Memorial